Almarch/tamaR/README.md

 ## Sound

-The sound is properly fetched with the GetFreq method.
-Implementation is being investigated in a feature branch, however, it seems to raise performance issues.
+The buzzer frequency is properly fetched with the `GetFreq` method.

+Sound implementation to the web app is being investigated in a feature branch, however, the current approach raises performance issues.

 ## Disclaimer